 As with all good science, the HLB MAC group embraces an iterative process building upon small successes by exploring interactions among methods and environments, while evaluating the impact of scale.
 To determine the best management practices and methodologies for producing citrus under the threat and pressure of HLB, in 2019 and 2020, APHIS provided HLB MAC funds towards the Florida Citrus Research and Field Trials (CRaFT) project to conduct field evaluations of strategies that showed previous scientific evidence of success in combating citrus greening.
 This project brought in growers, as collaborators, to evaluate interactions between methods, treatments, environments, rootstock/scion combinations, and growing practices.

-In 2021, building on the success of the CRaFT approach in Florida, APHIS has initiated similar projects in California and Texas.
+In 2021, building on the success of the CRaFT approach in Florida, APHIS initiated similar projects in California and Texas.
 As these states represent different stages of disease progression yet share the common goal of robust healthy trees and a productive industry, this approach offers a window to evaluate the impact of tools available for all challenges that HLB poses in different environmental conditions.
 The results of these CRaFT-like projects will benefit all citrus-growing regions in the United States that are threatened by this devastating disease.
 APHIS will continue to support CRaFT-like projects in these states in 2022.

 Contact the HLB MAC Group